astropy/astropy/docs/stats/ripley.rst

 Ripley's K Function Estimators
 ******************************

+Spatial correlation functions have been used in the astronomical context to estimate the probability of finding an object, e.g. a galaxy, within a given distance of another object [1]_.

-Ripley's K function is used to characterize spatial point processes.
+Ripley's K function is a type of estimator used to characterize the correlation of such spatial point processes
+[2]_, [3]_, [4]_, [5]_, [6]_.
-More precisely, it describes correlation in point fields.
+More precisely, it describes correlation among objects in a given field.
 The `~astropy.stats.RipleysKEstimator` class implements some estimators for this function which provides several methods for edge-effects correction.